tomit4/city_stats/README.md

 There might be a better way to create the database using bash, the sqlite-cli, and sqlite's native json parser.
 See [this stackoverflow](https://stackoverflow.com/questions/46407770/how-to-convert-a-json-file-to-an-sqlite-database) article regarding how to "quickly" insert json into an sqlite database.

+On the other hand, using JavaScript's native, Object.keys() method and Object.values() might be able to check if there's a nested object within a JSON file and use an iterator for even the CREATE and/or INSERT statements we have written currently.